onomyprotocol/onomy/docs/testnet/onomy-testnet-docs/pre-installation.md

 `

 ### <a name="compileInstall"></a> 2.
 Compile Onomy chain binaries
-If you have Fedora 34 or Red Hat Enterprise Linux 8 and you want to make binaries yourself, then follow these steps
+if you want to compile binaries yourself, then follow these steps
 1. Clone Onomy repo.
 (You might need to install git using `dnf install git`).
 ```
 git clone -b dev https://github.com/onomyprotocol/onomy.git
 ```
-2. go to deploy/testnet and run bin.sh script file
+2. go to deploy/testnet/peer-validator and run bin.sh script file
 ```
 cd onomy/deploy/testnet
 bash bin.sh
 ```
-The second way may be unsafe because it used the latest version of the artifacts.
+This might be unsafe as source files might have been updated after latest stable release.

-At specific points during the testnet you may be told to `update your orchestrator` or `update your onomyd binary`.
-In order to do that you can simply repeat the above instructions and then restart the affected software.
+At specific points during the testnet you might need to update your orchestrator or binary files.
+In order to do that you can simply repeat the above steps and then restart the affected services.

 to check what version of the tools you have run `gbt --version`

 ### <a name="rpmInstall"></a> 3.
 Install RPM package

+If you are using a Red Hat or Fedora based OS, you can use following RPM to install the binaries and download required script files.

 In order to install using RPM, use the following command:
 ```